precice/precice/tools/solverdummies/python/README.md

 # Run

 You can test the dummy solver by coupling two instances with each other.
 Open two terminals and run
- * `python3 solverdummy.py precice-config.xml SolverOne MeshOne`
+ * `python3 solverdummy.py ../precice-config.xml SolverOne MeshOne`
- * `python3 solverdummy.py precice-config.xml SolverTwo MeshTwo`
+ * `python3 solverdummy.py ../precice-config.xml SolverTwo MeshTwo`

 # Next Steps